Free Shipping On Orders Above $75

 Focus on Quality over Quantity

-Many women experience spiritual burnout during Ramadan, especially in the final stretch.
-Between preparing suhoor and iftar, caring for children, and attending prayers, exhaustion can build.
-Remember: Laylatul Qadr is not about performing the most acts.
-It is about presence and sincerity.
+Many women experience spiritual burnout during Ramadan, especially in the last 10 Ramadan nights.
+Preparing suhoor and iftar, caring for children, and attending taraweeh prayers—all of this can build exhaustion.
+But we need to remember: Laylatul Qadr is not about engaging in abundant worship.
+It’s about performing acts of worship with our hearts and minds present in the moment.

 Instead of overwhelming yourself in the last 10 nights of Ramadan: